Estimation of a Two-component Mixture Model with Applications to Multiple Testing: A heuristic estimator of

 Writing we see that for $\gamma \ge \alpha_0$, the second term in the right hand side is a CDF.
 Thus, for $\gamma \ge \alpha_0$, $\hat{F}_{s,n}^{\gamma}$ is very close to a CDF as $\mathbb{F}_n -F =O_P(n^{-1/2})$, and hence $\check{F}_{s,n}^{\gamma}$ should also be close to $\hat{F}_{s,n}^{\gamma}$.
 Whereas, for $\gamma < \alpha_0$, $\hat{F}_{s,n}^{\gamma}$ is not close to a CDF, and thus the distance $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$ is appreciably large.
 Therefore, at $\alpha_0$, we have a ``regime'' change: $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$ should have a slowly decreasing segment to the right of $\alpha_0$ and a steeply non-increasing segment to the left of $\alpha_0$.

-Fig.~\ref{fig:PlotCritFunc} shows two typical such plots of the function $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$, where Fig.~\ref{fig:distplots:a} corresponds to a mixture of $N(2,1)$ with $N(0,1)$ (setting I) and in Fig.~\ref{fig:distplots:b} we have a mixture of Beta(1,10) and Uniform$(0,1)$ (setting II).
+Fig.~\ref{fig:PlotCritFunc} shows two typical such plots of the function $\gamma d_n(\hat{F}_{s,n}^{\gamma},\check{F}_{s,n}^{\gamma})$, where the left panel corresponds to a mixture of $N(2,1)$ with $N(0,1)$ (setting I) and in the right panel we have a mixture of Beta(1,10) and Uniform$(0,1)$ (setting II).
 We will use these two settings to illustrate our methodology in the rest of this section and also in Section~\ref{sec:LowrbndSim}.